0xronin/Navalmanack/README.md

 # Navalmanack
-Navalmanack in you browser, Read anytime.
+Navalmanack in your browser, Read anytime.